 Chief among the cast, though, is Bailee Madison (2011’s “Don’t Be Afraid of the Dark”).
-In her second R-rated horror film, she gives it everything she has, physically and emotionally, as Kinsey.
+In her second R-rated horror film, she gives it everything she has, physically and emotionally, as the shell-shocked Kinsey.
 Emotionally drained and paralyzed with fear, yet eventually giving in to the former of the fight-or-flight response, the young actress sells every action and emotion.
-Letting down her tough exterior to be vulnerable and understanding that her teenage rebellion no longer matters now, Madison makes Kinsey’s arc clear and complete from a single-minded teenager to a fighter and a hopeful survivor.
+Letting down her tough exterior to be vulnerable and understanding that her teenage rebellion no longer matters now, Madison makes Kinsey’s arc clear and complete from a headstrong teenager to a single-minded fighter and a hopeful survivor.